splacento-incomm/Magento2-ContactAttachment/README.md

-# Magento 2 Contact Form Attachment Module
+# Magento 2.4.6 Contact Form Attachment Module

-This module extends the default Magento 2 contact form functionality by adding an attachment field, allowing users to upload files when submitting a contact request.
+This module extends the default Magento 2.4.6 contact form functionality by adding an attachment field, allowing users to upload files when submitting a contact request.
 This is particularly useful for businesses that require additional information or documentation from their customers.

 ## Installation

-1. Clone or download this repository and place it in the `app/code/Debuglabs/ContactAttachment` directory of your Magento installation.
+1. Clone the repository to your Magento installation's `app/code/Debuglabs/ContactAttachment` directory:
+    ```bash
+    git clone https://github.com/splacento-incomm/Magento2-ContactAttachment.git app/code/Debuglabs/ContactAttachment
+    ```

 2. Enable the module by running the following commands:
     ```bash